PSeitz/lz4_flex/README.md

 - 32-bit support

 ## Usage:
-Compression and decompression uses no usafe via the default feature flags "safe-encode" and "safe-decode".
+Compression and decompression uses no unsafe via the default feature flags "safe-encode" and "safe-decode".
 If you need more performance you can disable them (e.g. with no-default-features).

 Safe:
 ```